New hydro powered lighting gives children of Uganda a bright future

 Land Transaction Tax will replace UK Stamp Duty Land Tax in Wales.

 The amount of funding allocated to Welsh Government Main Expenditure Groups (MEGs) for 2017-18 is £15bn.Learn more »

 See the schedule for all statistics and research releases.View upcoming calendar »

 An annual report which includes data on the number of children by age, gender and time on register.

-- There were 3,135 children (including unborn children) on child protection registers at 31 March 2014.
-This is an increase of 6 per cent compared with 31 March 2013 and represents a rate of 50 children per 10,000 population aged under 18.
+- There were 2,936 children (including unborn children) on child protection registers at 31 March 2015.
+This is a decrease of 6 per cent compared with 31 March 2014 and represents a rate of 47 children per 10,000 population aged under 18.
 The decrease on last year ends the trend of the last decade which had seen a steady long-term increase.

-- There were 4,180 children added to registers during the year ending 31 March 2014, little change from the previous year.
-The number of children removed from the registers during the year decreased by 3 per cent to 3,995.
+- There were 4,435 children added to registers during the year ending 31 March 2015, an increase of 6 per cent on the previous year.
+The number of children removed from the registers during the year increased by 16 per cent to 4,635.

 Tel: 029 2082 3625